-parkrun events take place, every week, in parks or public spaces, Saturday events are five kilometres in distance and are for anyone aged four or over, Sunday events are for children aged four to fourteen and are 2 kilometres in distance.
-All events are supported by a central support infrastructure, delivery template and technical platform, but are delivered locally by volunteers. parkrun believes that the benefits to an individual of participating at parkrun events either as a walker, jogger, runner, or volunteer, are significant both in terms of mental and physical health and wellbeing.
+parkrun events take place, every week, in parks or public spaces.
+Saturday events are five kilometres in distance and are for anyone aged four or over, Sunday events are for children aged four to fourteen and are 2 kilometres in distance.
+All events are coordinated by a central support infrastructure, delivery template and technical platform, but are delivered locally by volunteers. parkrun believes that the benefits to an individual of participating at parkrun events either as a walker, jogger, runner, or volunteer, are significant both in terms of mental and physical health and wellbeing.

-The aim of parkrun as a global organisation is to encourage communities to become healthier and happier through regular physical activity and volunteering, key to this is the belief that individuals and communities, that are empowered to provide their own solutions to health and wellbeing challenges, are more motivated to continue than those that have solutions imposed upon them.
+The aim of parkrun as a global organisation is to encourage communities to become healthier and happier through regular physical activity and volunteering.
+Key to this is the belief that individuals and communities that are empowered to provide their own solutions to health and wellbeing challenges are more motivated to continue than those that have solutions imposed upon them.

-This philosophy has seen the role of volunteer teams recognised as a major reason for the success and growth of parkrun; parkrun empowers volunteer teams to develop and deliver their own local events, encouraging fun and creativity to be added at a local level.
-And whilst the event template is rigid around areas relating to safety and welfare, it is flexible in many other areas, ensuring each event reflects its community.
+parkrun empowers volunteer teams to develop and deliver their own local events, encouraging fun and creativity to be added at a local level, and whilst the event template is rigid around areas relating to safety and welfare, it is flexible in many other areas, ensuring each event reflects its community.
 By creating a simple, low cost template for starting events, parkrun has created a community model for physical activity and volunteering that is rapidly scalable.

 The trustees review the aims, objectives and activities of the charity each year.
 This report looks at what the charity has achieved and the outcomes of its work in the reporting period.
 The trustees report the success of each key activity and the benefits the charity has brought to those groups of people that it is set up to help.
 The review also helps the trustees ensure the charity's aims, objectives and activities remained focused on its stated purposes.
 The trustees have referred to the guidance contained in the Charity Commission's general guidance on public benefit when reviewing the charity's aims and objectives and in planning its future activities.
 In particular, the trustees consider how planned activities will contribute to the aims and objectives that have been set.